 Carroll teachers are uniquely trained to meet the needs of our type of learner - children with language-based learning difficulties.
 They have to be; they need to succeed where others haven’t.
 The more Carroll educators understand about dyslexia and how the human brain learns, the more a child achieves.

-We provide the tools, support, and professional development opportunities that mobilize teachers and tutors to deliver to each student what he or she most needs.
-We hire faculty that share a mindset that all children have the ability to succeed and we train them to ensure each student is moving in a positive direction and receiving effective skills, strategies, and positive self-concept.
+We are able to provide the tools, support, and professional development opportunities that mobilize teachers and tutors to deliver to each student what he or she most needs.
+We hire faculty that share a mindset that all children have the ability to succeed and we train them in our own Hall Copacino Institute of Professional Study to ensure each student is moving in a positive direction and receiving effective skills, strategies, and positive self-concept.
 As such, your child learns that obstacles provide opportunities to become stronger and are inspired to think differently.

 We believe that academic growth and social-emotional learning go hand in hand.